Budapest Travel Guide

 Our Basic Trip Itinerary:

 - Day 4: Vienna, Austria

-- Day 5 – 7: Prague, Czech Republic ( travel guide coming soon!)
+- Day 5 – 7: Prague, Czech Republic (Prague Travel Guide)

-For various reasons, we chose to spend the majority of our time in Budapest and Prague, with just one quick day layover in Vienna.
+For various reasons, we chose to spend the majority of our time in Budapest and Prague with just one quick day-long layover in Vienna.